agude/agude.github.io/_posts/2020-05-27-nookdesk_review.md

 You can plug the desk's motor into one of the eight outlets so that you only have to plug in the Freeport to the wall.
-I am satisfied with the power strip, but I suspect it could have found a cheaper one from a third party.
+I am satisfied with the power strip, but I suspect I could have found a cheaper one from a third party.

 [qc]: https://en.wikipedia.org/wiki/Quick_Charge